firefly-iii/docs/docs/docs/data-importer/installation/upgrade.md

 ## Upgrading a self-hosted instance

-The best way to upgrade is to "reinstall" FIDI using the following command:
+The best way to upgrade is to "reinstall" the data importer using the following command:

 ```bash
 cd /var/www && \